3DMPR -- A robust morphological approach for applying phase retrieval in proximity to highly-attenuating objects in CT: Acknowledgements

 This experiment used rabbit kittens that had been used in experiments conducted with approval from the SPring-8 Animal Care (Japan) and Monash University (Australia) Animal Ethics Committees.
-J.A.P is supported by a Research Training Program (RTP) Scholarship and the J. L. Williams Top Up Scholarship.
-M.J.K is supported by an ARC Future Fellowship (FT160100454).
-KM acknowledges support from the Australian Research Council (FT18010037).
+J.A.P is supported by a Research Training Program (RTP) Scholarship and the J. L. Williams Top-up Scholarship.
+K.M. acknowledges support from the Australian Research Council (FT18010037).
 S.B.H. is an NHMRC Principal Research Fellow.
-This work was funded by NHMRC 2021 Ideas Grants Application 2012257.
+This work was funded by NHMRC 2021 Ideas Grants Application 2012257 and supported by the Victorian Government's Operational Infrastructure Support Program.